Love, a mixtape

 I have always felt that the songs of your relationship are the most beautiful way to describe the love you shared.
 The song you heard when you first met, the song you made love to, the song you danced to at your wedding, the song he sent you after a particularly awful fight, the song you heard when it was raining outside and the one that makes you dance no matter how old and tired your bones are.
 Put those songs together and you have put together your entire relationship.

 It is truly incredible how music can make you feel.
-I watched this video of a quiet old man suffering from Alzheimer's become animated and alive when his favourite song is played for him.
-"What does music do to you?," someone asks the old man.
+In this video a quiet old man suffering from Alzheimer's becomes animated and alive when his favourite song is played for him.
+"What does music do to you?" someone asks the old man.
 "It gives me the feeling of love and romance," he replies.

 For our latest story, Soup interviewed people in different stages of love, from being together, to being single, to reminiscing about old and forgotten lovers.
 We asked these people to share a defining song from their relationship with us.
 And with those songs, we have attempted to measure love, with music.